OSawani/python-project-3/README.md

 - All Python modules were thoroughly tested and validated using CI Python linters to ensure code quality and adherence to Pythonic conventions PEP8.
 - Errors were all related to four main issues, trailing white spaces, line length, indentation levels and spaces around keyword/parameter "="

-- E501 line too long (117 > 79 characters)
+##### E501 line too long (117 > 79 characters)
+- **Cause:** Lines exceeding the maximum recommended length of 79 characters, affecting readability.
+- **Solution:** Broke long lines into shorter ones using parentheses, line continuation character `\`, and reformatting.

-- W291 trailing whitespace
+##### W291 trailing whitespace
+- **Cause:** Unnecessary whitespace characters at the end of a line.
+- **Solution:** Removed any extra spaces at the end of lines.

-- E302 expected 2 blank lines, found 1
+##### E302 expected 2 blank lines, found 1
+- **Cause:** Not adhering to PEP 8's guideline of two blank lines before top-level function or class definitions.
+- **Solution:** Added an extra blank line before such definitions to meet the requirement.

-- E251 unexpected spaces around keyword / parameter equals
+##### E251 unexpected spaces around keyword / parameter equals
+- **Cause:** Spaces found around an equals sign in keyword arguments or parameter assignments.
+- **Solution:** Removed spaces around the equals sign in these contexts.

-- W293 blank line contains whitespace
+##### W293 blank line contains whitespace
+- **Cause:** Blank lines containing spaces or tabs.
+- **Solution:** Ensured blank lines are completely empty.

-- E101 indentation contains mixed spaces and tabs
+##### E101 indentation contains mixed spaces and tabs
+- **Cause:** Use of both spaces and tabs for indentation in the same file.
+- **Solution:** Used only one type, spaces).

-- W191 indentation contains tabs
+##### W191 indentation contains tabs
+- **Cause:** Tabs used for indentation instead of spaces.
+- **Solution:** Replaced tabs with spaces for indentation (one tab equals four spaces).

-- E306 expected 1 blank line before a nested definition, found 0
+##### E306 expected 1 blank line before a nested definition, found 0
+- **Cause:** No blank line before a nested function or class definition within another function or class.
+- **Solution:** Added one blank line before the nested definition.

+- Errors before fixing
 ![Linters](images/linter_errors.png)

+- All five modules: run.py, gameboard.py, ship.py, utils.py, and leaderboard.py after addressing the issues above, the code is now more standardized, readable, and maintainable, adhering to Python's PEP8 styling guide.
 ![Validation](images/linter_run.png)
 ![Validation](images/linter_gameboard.png)
 ![Validation](images/linter_ship.png)